Don't demonise Boris Johnson, Rishi Sunak warns Tories at campaign launch

 Monday 5 September - winner announced

-At her campaign launch, Ms Badenoch struck a more equivocal note, saying she would not enter into a "bidding war" over tax cuts, adding: "The dividing line in this race is not tax cuts; it's judgement."
+At her campaign launch, Ms Badenoch promised she would not enter into a "bidding war" over tax cuts, saying: "The dividing line in this race is not tax cuts; it's judgement."

 "It's time to tell the truth," she told supporters.
 "For too long politicians have been saying you can have it all - you can have your cake and eat it.
+But I'm here to tell you that's not the case."

 Meanwhile, Mr Tugendhat promised to slash fuel duty by 10p and reverse the recent rise in National Insurance payments if he became prime minister.